WillUHD/walker/README.md

 2. Check if it has `rpath`s or not, using `otool -l`.
 If it does, see if each `rpath` library exists in each of the `rpath` paths.
 Finally, we can retrieve the absolute location of each `rpath` dependency.
 3. Check if it has `loader_path`s, `executable_path`s, or absolute paths.
 These path retrievals are a lot simpler.
 4. Queue all the nested dependencies found.
-5. Copy this dependency to the target resultant folder.
+5. Copy this dependency to the target resultant folder, and patch it with `install_name_tool` to make it `@loader_path` with the rest.
 6. Loop again for each dependency in queue.

 ## Future Release Plan